-- Minimal command and control and indexing data are transmitted between the CommServe, MediaAgents, and Access Nodes during normal operation and snapshot-based backups. - When streamed backup copies are taken, unique workload blocks are transferred to and deduplicated on the Access Node (same AZ), and then to the MediaAgent (same region, possibly same AZ). - When streamed backup copies or service-independent data copies and cross-region copies are created, data is replicated between MediaAgents in a deduplicated format (see DASH Copies). - Restores are fully hydrated at the MediaAgent and then transferred to the target region and availability zone, for this reason, a regional data copy is always advised to avoid cross-region data transfer fees.
+- Minimal command and control and indexing data are transmitted by Commvault data management activities between the CommServe, MediaAgents, and Access Nodes. - When streamed backup copies are taken, unique workload blocks are transferred to and deduplicated on the Access Node (same AZ), and then to the MediaAgent (same region, and optionally the same AZ). - When streamed backup copies or service-independent data copies and cross-region copies are created, data is replicated between MediaAgents in a deduplicated format (see DASH Copies). - Restores are fully hydrated at the MediaAgent and then transferred to the target region and availability zone, for this reason, a regional data copy is always advised to avoid cross-region data transfer fees.

-Review the AWS pricing pages and ensure that network transfers are aligned with workload business value on business RPOs/RTOs.
+Review the AWS pricing pages and ensure that backup and recovery network transfers by Commvault align with the agreed business value.
+Data transfer frequency directly impacts achievable application RPOs and RTOs.

-In rare cases where a rapid exit of an owned or leased facility is required, backups for an edge location may be stored in the AWS Region.
+In rare cases where a rapid exit of an owned or leased facility is required by the business, backups for an edge location may be stored in the AWS Region.
 All restores in this scenario will incur a Data Transfer OUT egress fee.

 Perform modeling based on the best-case and worst-case restore scenarios to review with your finance controllers and risk management representatives.